Name: Mountain pygmy-possum (Burramys parvus), also known as burramys

 After hibernation, the tiny possums wake from their big sleep, hungry for their favourite foods – and for love.
 Males make their way from lower down the mountains to the highest peaks where females await in their spring time boulder-field boudoirs.
 And boy, do they make up for lost time: both males and females choose multiple partners, largely based on scent and genetic dissimilarity.
 Females have a short pregnancy of around 13 days and give birth to up to four tiny young, each resembling a pink jellybean.
 As females mate with more than one male, they can give birth to litters with mixed paternity.
 Tiny possum babies born at the same time may have different fathers!
 It’s a very clever way to increase the genetic diversity of your litter.
 In late summer and autumn, the possums fill up on invertebrates, fruits and seeds to prepare for their icy winters.
 Females stay in the best and highest habitat, while males travel back down the mountain to sleep and dream of their next journey of love.

 The mountain pygmy-possum is a “Lazarus” species.
 It was only known from the fossil record until it was rediscovered alive in a Mt Hotham ski chalet in 1966.
 Sadly, by this time, introduced cats and foxes roamed its habitat, fires had raged, and historic habitat destruction had taken its toll.
 Climate change is further threatening the survival of this possum in the snow.
 The mountain pygmy-possum is critically endangered with likely fewer than 2,000 possums left.
 Thankfully, passionate possum protectors and a mountain pygmy-possum recovery team are helping, monitoring the possums, controlling predators, running captive breeding and research programs, revegetating habitat, and building new tunnels of love to help males and females meet and mate.
-Following the recent collapse of the migratory Bogong moth (a key mountain pygmy-possum food source, recently added to the IUCN endangered list), possum professionals swung into action again, increasing monitoring, developing a supplementary food called Bogong Bikkies, asking the public to log any Bogong moth sightings through Moth Tracker, and to turn their Lights off for the Bogong moth.
+Following the recent collapse of the migratory Bogong moth by an estimated 99.5% (a key mountain pygmy-possum food source, which was added to the IUCN endangered list in 2021), and the devastating 2019/20 Black Summer Bushfires, possum professionals swung into action again, increasing monitoring and developing a supplementary food called Bogong Bikkies to help possums in need.
+You can help too, by

 This tiny Aussie icon is amazing, and one we should all be proud of.